ShrikeFound/Lucius-Bot/README.md

 # Lucius Bot
- A Discord bot that connects to the firebase fate deck server
+ A Discord bot that simulates a fate deck and player twist decks/control hands

 ## Commands